Ready for Investment

 EB-5 Capital Raise: $500,000, 1 EB-5 investor per expansion location, each will be located in a TEA

-Brahman Holdings, LLC has created a system and process for opening and running successful therapy centers and is currently looking for investors to fund future locations that will be opened.
+We have successfully created a system and process for opening and running cash-flowing therapy centers and is currently looking for investors to fund future locations that will be opened.
 The locations can be located anywhere, but are generally focused around secondary MSA’s around larger cities.
 The first location in Longmeadow, MA has grown to just over 400 completed sessions each month in its first 9 months of operations.
 This location has hired 10 therapists, 1 administrator, 1 business development, and 1 intake coordinator, which would provide a 30% buffer for the required 10 jobs that need to be created per investment.

 For future locations, the capital raised will be used for the following:

 Hire full time staff and therapists

 Purchase the building site where the new branch will be located